nate-strauser/meteor-cookbook/filepicker/recipe.md

 ### Using a CDN

-To speed up file load time and decrease your usage of image conversion, it is highly recommended that you set up a CDN per the filepicker directions https://developers.inkfilepicker.com/docs/cdn/ .
+To speed up file load time and decrease your usage of image conversion, it is highly recommended that you set up a [CDN (Content Delivery Network)](http://en.wikipedia.org/wiki/Content_delivery_network) per the filepicker directions https://developers.inkfilepicker.com/docs/cdn/ .
+Using a CDN like [Amazon's cloudfront](http://aws.amazon.com/cloudfront/) will provide two main benefits:  files will be delivered to your users quicker than if served directly from S3 and any image conversions will be cached, greatly reducing load times after the initial on demand conversion.

 If your files wont be changing after upload, which is typical, you should set the 'Minimum TTL' to a rather high value, 2592000 (1 Month) works well and should prevent converting the same image to the same specifications within a billing period.

 Once you have your CDN configured, add the `cdn_domain` setting to your application settings file.
 The helpers will look for this setting, if found, they will return a url which points to your cdn instead of filepicker.com.